Improving TabPFN's Synthetic Data Generation by Integrating Causal Structure: Experimental Design

 \subsubsection{Simglucose Type 1 Diabetes Mellitus Simulator}

-Finally, we evaluate on a realistic dataset derived from the UVA/Padova \gls{t1dm} Simulator\footnote{\url{https://github.com/jxx123/simglucose.git}}~\citep{doi:10.1177/193229680900300107}, a \gls{fda}-approved model of glucose-insulin dynamics.
+Finally, we evaluate on a realistic dataset derived from the UVA/Padova \gls{t1dm} Simulator\footnote{\url{https://github.com/jxx123/simglucose}}~\citep{doi:10.1177/193229680900300107}, a \gls{fda}-approved model of glucose-insulin dynamics.
 The original simulator integrates a system of ordinary differential equations over time.
-Following the approach in~\citep{pmlr-v275-esponera25a}, we use an acyclic reformulation and adapt it to a static setting by removing temporal dependencies.
+Following the approach in~\citet{pmlr-v275-esponera25a}, we use an acyclic reformulation in a static setting by removing temporal dependencies.

 The dataset contains \num{38} variables, including physiological states, patient-specific parameters, and exogenous actions.
 Although the physiological equations define a clear causal progression among the endogenous states, the relations among patient-specific parameters are not known, i.e., we do not know the full DAG.
 These parameters are sampled from distributions based on clinical data and represent heterogeneous virtual patients.
-Because only partial causal knowledge is available, we use this dataset to test whether partial topological ordering still improves generation quality.
+Because only partial causal knowledge is available, we test whether partial topological ordering still improves generation quality.